 BIOGRAPHY

-Paige holds an MFA in Dance with a specialization in Folklore Studies from The Ohio State University.
-Her work has been presented across the United States at venues such as The Icebox Project Space, Movement Research at the Judson Church, Vox Populi, FringeArts, Urban Arts Space, Velocity Dance Center, and On the Boards.
-Internationally, she has been invited to showcase her work at the National Museum of Singapore through the M1 Singapore Fringe Festival, with her trip funded by the American Embassy.
-She has also shown work at the Bangkok Art & Culture Centre and Cho Why Arts Space in Thailand.
-In response to the devastation following the 2015 earthquake, she presented at Park Gallery in Kathmandu, Nepal —an effort to support and engage with the local arts community during a time of recovery.
-Additionally, she participated in a month-long residency at Műhely Alapítvány in Budapest, Hungary, as part of the Bilateral Exchange program.
+Paige holds an MFA in Dance from The Ohio State University with a specialization in Folklore Studies.
+Her work has been presented across the United States at venues including The Icebox Project Space, Movement Research at the Judson Church, Vox Populi, FringeArts, Urban Arts Space, Velocity Dance Center, and On the Boards.
+Internationally, she presented her work at the M1 Singapore Fringe Festival at the National Museum of Singapore (supported by the U.S. Embassy), and in Thailand at the Bangkok Art & Culture Centre and Cho Why Arts Space.
+In response to the devastation following the 2015 earthquake, she also showed work at Park Gallery in Kathmandu, Nepal - an engagement with the local arts community during a time of recovery.
+Additionally, she was invited for a month‑long residency at Műhely Alapítvány in Budapest, Hungary, as part of the Bilateral Exchange program.

-Her most recent project, The Tale of the Slaughtered Hog, is a dance/theater work that interlaces Appalachian history, personal narrative, and political commentary.
+Her most recent project, The Tale of the Slaughtered Hog, is a dance/theater work that interlaces West Virginia history, personal narrative, and political commentary.
 Presented by Philadelphia Dance Projects and supported by the National Endowment for the Arts, the piece has been noted for its bold engagement with labor, identity, and regional storytelling.

 photo by Stephen Takacs